 Following it is his daughter Lonaa Owens who used to be a real estate agent in Blue Bell.
 Likewise, Billy’s third kid is Billie LaRae Owens, a Syracuse graduate.

 Moreover, the other two kids are twins, daughter Skyla Owens and son Chaz Owens.
-Skyla Owens is at Wissahickon, and Chaz is the only one who has followed his father’s footsteps.
+Skyla Owens is at Wissahickon, and Chaz is the only one who has followed in his father’s footsteps.

 Currently, Chaz Owens features and plays for the Syracuse Orange men’s basketball as the forward with jersey number 12.
 Altogether, Billy Owens’ family is filled with athleticism.

-As a matter of fact, alongside Billy, his brother, Micheal, and even his wife, Nicole used to be in the field.
+As a matter of fact, alongside Billy, his brother, Micheal, and even his wife, Nicole, used to be in the field.

 Micheal was a running back whose two-point conversion lifted Syracuse to a win over West Virginia.
 Likewise, Nicole was a Syracuse guard.

 Simultaneously, his sister is also a former SU basketball player.
+Besides that, the Owens family resides in a beautiful house and leads a comfortable life.

 Personal Life and Social Media

-As we see him professionally, Billy Owens is humble and most camera shy.
-In fact, he terms himself as a laidback person who doesn’t mind with the fans, the signatures, the TV, and ESPN cameras.
+As we see him professionally, Billy Owens is humble and camera shy.
+In fact, he terms himself as a laidback person who doesn’t mind the fans, the signatures, the TV, and ESPN cameras.

 Indeed, Billy is mostly away from the spotlight and ain’t even much into social media.